San Antonio Food Poisoning Attorney

 There are many different types of foods and industries that have a higher risk of food poisoning.
 The foods most typically associated with food borne illnesses and contamination include:

-There are many types of food borne pathogens that cause illness.
-Some of the more common include:
+There are many different types of food borne pathogens that cause illness.
+Some of the more common types include:

 - Hepatitis A